No Rest for the Wicked on Steam - User reviews, Price & Information

 No Rest for the Wicked is not playable on Linux.

-No Rest for the Wicked is a single-player game.
+No Rest for the Wicked offers both single-player and multi-player modes.

 No Rest for the Wicked does not currently offer any DLC.